 B. PROCEDURE

-1. All requests for leaves of absence without pay shall be submitted to the Employer Manager on an Application For Leave Form, indicating the specific reason for the requested leave and with all requested or supporting documentation attached.
+1. All requests for leaves of absence without pay shall be submitted to the Employer on an Application For Leave Form, indicating the specific reason for the requested leave and with all requested or supporting documentation attached.

 2. All leaves of absence of classified employees must be reported to and approved by the Civil Service Commission.